 New Research on Play: What Does it Do for Kids?

-Our interest in the effects of play has led to a new line of research.
-We are asking a range of questions about the benefits of play.
+Our research asks a range of questions about the benefits of play and playful learning.
 For example, do parents and experts differ in their ideas on the value of play?
-Perhaps the precipitous decline observed in how much today’s children are playing is partially explained by parents’ changing definitions of play (Golinkoff, Hirsh-Pasek, & Singer, 2006).
+Perhaps the precipitous decline observed in how much today’s children are playing is partially explained by parents’ changing definitions of play (Golinkoff, Hirsh-Pasek, & Singer, 2006; Fisher, ).
 We have also evaluated how parents and children interact with console versus traditional books (Collins, Parish-Morris, Hirsh-Pasek, & Golinkoff, 2006) and what children at the ages 3 and 5 learn from them.
 Traditional books seem much better at promoting emergent literacy skills in young children.
 Another study focuses on how play with blocks enriches children’s vocabularies about shape and space.
 Yet another compares free play episodes with blocks to videos in offering children experiences that contribute to understanding spatial concepts.
 Yet another compares the influence of electronic toys versus ordinary toys on children’s knowledge of geometric shapes.
 As these papers become available we will offer them on this web site.